-It is the support coordinator's responsibility to include Environmental Accessibility Adaptations in the POC or a POC revision request if this service is needed and requested by the recipient/family.
+It is the support coordinator's responsibility to include environmental accessibility adaptations in the POC or a POC revision request if this service is needed and requested by the recipient/family.

 The support coordinator must assist the recipient in completing the "Environmental Accessibility Adaptation Job Completion Form" and any other associated documentation to request prior authorization.
-(See Appendix D for information on obtaining a copy of this form) The local Human Services Authority or District, hereafter referred to as the local governing entity (LGE), must approve the request prior to any work being initiated.
+(See Appendix D for information on obtaining a copy of this form) The local Human Services Authority or District, hereafter referred to as the LGE, must approve the request prior to any work being initiated.